 “Green walls” are also a fantastic way of incorporating nature into the interior of the house.
 Not only are these vertical gardens beautiful, but they help to purify the air and contribute to the physical and mental well-being of the inhabitants.

-For more information on how to design an environmentally-friendly home, check out:
+For more information on how to design an affordable, environmentally-friendly home, check out:

 Whether you're pumped to get started ASAP, or you're still not convinced that building a 'green' abode can be cost-effective, we would love to hear from you.
 We are more than happy to answer your questions and/or discuss ideas and options for your specific site, location, and project.
 Contact Us